iter8-tools/mlops/README.md

 1. `kubectl apply -f https://raw.githubusercontent.com/iter8-tools/mlops/master/modelv2.yaml`

-E, G, and H together trigger a canary release of version v2 of the fashion mnist model, and F ensures that there is application traffic to the model versions; without application traffic, there will no metrics computed for either of the versions, which can force iter8 to retain version v1 instead of rolling out v2.
+E, G, and H together trigger a canary release of version v2 of the fashion mnist model, and F ensures that there is application traffic to the model versions; without application traffic, metrics will not be available for either of the two versions, which can force iter8 to retain version v1 instead of rolling out v2.

-After the experiment completes, you will see v2 safely rolled out and replacing v1.
+After the experiment completes, you should see v2 safely rolled out and replacing v1.